 Our proprietary profit analysis process ARDIT Method™ delivers guaranteed financial return on investment (ROI) to major retailers and global manufacturers, such as:

 How?
 ARDIT consists of five sequential steps that accelerate ROI and create long-term, sustainable impact.
-Bill Stuart, CEO of Stuart & Associates, Inc. said, “It has been our experience that traditional consultants and their processes fall short because they are based on theoretical models instead of practical and tactical real-world application.
+Bill Stuart, said, “It has been our experience that traditional consultants and their processes fall short because they are based on theoretical models instead of practical and tactical real-world application.
 And most importantly, traditional consultants do not guarantee financial return.
 We do.
 We take 100 percent of the risk out of each engagement by specifically documenting the ROI we will acheive for a client -- in the form of dollars and cents!
 We never provide clients with the hope that ROI will happen -- we guarantee it.
 Or, we refund 100 percent of our fee.
 That makes it pretty darn simple”.